 S.T.A.R.
 Puppy Sign Up

 While we are in social isolation now, it will not last forever.
-We hope to be back together again in the beginning of April.
+We hope to be back together again in the beginning of June.
 With that said, even in the unlikely event it is extended, online learning will continue, as well as new options.
-We are looking into using Zoom meetings so there can be more interaction and real time feedback!

-S.T.A.R.
-Puppy exclusive signup is extended to current Puppy Starlet participants, due to COVID.
-On Wednesday March 25th registration will open to the public.
+This S.T.A.R.
+Puppy exclusive to current Puppy Starlet participants.
+On Wednesday May 6th registration will open to the public.

 Use the code "Starlet-move-up" to get $5 off!

 This is a great article about the fallout of using force in dog training and how it's not necessary.